giovannellilab/Geomosaic/docs/contributes/simplepackage.md

 For now you can leave them empty.

 {: .important }
 The names for this file are standard and are the same for each package.
+Do not change the filenames.

 ![modules_folder](assets/images/simplepackage/modulefolder.png)

 ## Step 5: create the corresponding `conda` env file
-In this section we need to create the corresponding `conda` env file describing the necessary dependencies for the our package.
-We can do it, in the `envs` folder, creating a file with the same name of the package (with the yaml extension).
-Inside, we are going to write the necessary dependencies.
-In this case we are going to specify only fastqc from the bioconda channel.
-The reads count will be computed through a bash commands and thus we don't need any conda package.
+We need to create the corresponding `conda` env file describing the necessary dependencies for our package.
+For this purpose, in the `envs` folder we create a file with the same name of the package (with the yaml extension).
+As content of the file we are going to write the necessary dependencies.
+In this case we are going to specify only fastqc from the bioconda channel as the reads count will be computed through a bash commands and thus we don't need any specfici dependencies.
 The name of the conda environment is the name of the package with `geomosaic_` as prefix.

 ![condaenvfile](assets/images/simplepackage/condaenvfile.png)